-With the cost made up so many complex factors already, Agile pricing isn’t as officially tied to the ‘greenness’ of energy as we’d like.
-Given that we designed Agile Octopus to encourage energy use at times with there’s low demand, and the stuff being produced is mostly green, we’ll definitely look to factor in National Grid Carbon Intensity data to more closely track renewable supply.
-The low Agile price periods do generally coincide with high renewable energy generation - the example of negative rates on the 8th December 2018 for example was a very windy day and again in the early hours of the 27th January 2019 wind was high and the Agile price dropped below 1.5p/kWh.
+With the cost made up of so many complex factors already, Agile pricing isn’t as officially tied to the ‘greenness’ of energy as we’d like.
+Given that we designed Agile Octopus to encourage energy use at times with low demand, and the stuff being produced is mostly green, we’ll definitely look to factor in National Grid Carbon Intensity data to more closely track renewable supply.
+The low Agile price periods do generally coincide with high renewable energy generation.

 The real drive for Agile is using price to help change behaviour.
 You need only look at the effectiveness of Uber’s surge pricing model to see how dynamic, capacity-based pricing can be used to effectively control supply and demand.
 Similarly our own Agile report showed significant impact too.

 As Agile is designed to get closer to reflecting the truly dynamic costs of energy - and seeing how users respond - the formula exaggerates the difference in the costs *we* face (ie peaks are disproportionately high; and cheap periods are disproportionately cheap).
 This is because we are trying to reflect the realities of the physics of the system - but there are many subjective questions, such as how fixed costs are shared, or whether peak costs should be borne by the marginal user, etc. We do this because we want Agile, and reactions to it, to inform changes to the way we (and other companies) pay for access to networks and the grid.

 As a result, Agile may be a big lossmaker for us, or may be excessively profitable.
 It's still experimental, so we might amend the formula or introduce new variables into the mix, but will of course give plenty of notice should that happen.